 With us, you don’t need to worry about charter flights.
 Our Northwest Territories vacation packages include float plane and ski plane transfers.

-The weather in the province is much warmer than you might imagine, especially during summertime.
+The weather in the NWT is much warmer than you might imagine, especially during summertime.
 Temperatures peak in July and August when average temperatures range from 15°C (59°F) to 25°C (77°F).
 The provincial capital of Yellowknife is one of Canada's sunniest cities with occasional temperature jumps to 32°C (90°F).

 From May to July, you'll enjoy the Midnight Sun, a striking natural phenomenon when the sun doesn't set at midnight.
 Witnessing these never-ending sunsets is something that features on many travelers’ bucket lists.